US bag three more golds as Worlds draw to close

 In the field events, Anderson Peters won only the second ever gold medal for Grenada with victory in the javelin.

-The 21-year-old stunned the field with a winning throw of 86.89m, bettering his personal best by more than two metres.
+The 21-year-old US college student stunned the field with a winning throw of 86.89m, bettering his personal best by more than two metres.

 DOHA: Sprint hurdler Nia Ali led a final day gold rush for the United States as the curtain came down on the World Championships on Sunday.